Joan947/SAM3Count/README.md

 ## Citation

-If you find this repository useful, please cite our paper.
+If you find SAM3Count please cite our work and give it a :star:

 ## Acknowledgements

-SAM3Count is built on top of **SAM3** by Meta FAIR and the recent literature on open-vocabulary counting in images and videos.
+SAM3Count is built on top of **[SAM3](https://github.com/facebookresearch/sam3)** by Meta FAIR and the recent literature on open-vocabulary counting in images and videos.
+And we used VideoCount from **[CountVID](https://github.com/niki-amini-naieni/CountVid)** to test SAM3Count's video counting capabilities.